Blendify/blender-manual/blender_docs/manual/movie_clip/masking/introduction.rst

 or influence a particular object in the footage.
 They can be used for manual rotoscoping to pull a particular object out of the footage, or as a rough matte for green-screen keying.
-Masks are independent from a particular image of movie clip, and so they can just as well be used for creating motion graphics or other effects in the compositor.
+Masks are independent from a particular image of movie clip, and so they can just as well be used for creating motion graphics or other effects in the Compositor.

 .. figure:: /images/compositing_types_input_mask_example.png